-The Parent Project

-Evidence Upon Which It Is Based:
+The Parent Project Evidence Upon Which It is Based:

 The Parent Project is considered a promising program which will be studied over a three-year period in Calaveras County for program participation and completion rates.
 The program is best practice, but not yet evidence-based.
 Research is on-going, but not yet published.
 Description:

 Deputy Probation Officers facilitate year-round Parent Project classes for 10 to 16 weeks with as many as 16 parents in each class.
-Facilitators provide activity-based instruction and step-bystep plans to help parents learn how to manage "strong willed" adolescent behavior problems at home.
+Facilitators provide activity-based instruction and step-by-step plans to help parents learn how to manage "strong willed" adolescent behavior problems at home.
 Parents also attend support groups where they receive emotional and practical support from facilitators and other parents and practice implementing newly acquired skills and techniques.
-The COVID-19 pandemic has disrupted the classes for the past two years but classes should resume in 2022.

 Part III.
-Youthful Offender Block Grant (YOBG) - (Welfare & Institutions Code Section 1961(a))

-A. Strategy for Non-707(b) Offenders

-Describe your county's overall strategy for dealing with non-707(b) youthful offenders who are not eligible for commitment to the Division of Juvenile Justice.
+Youthful Offender Block Grant (YOBG) (Welfare & Institutions Code Section 1961(a)) A. Strategy for Non-707(b) Offenders Describe your county's overall strategy for dealing with non-707(b) youthful offenders who are not eligible for commitment to the Division of Juvenile Justice.
 Explain how this Plan relates to or supports that strategy.
 The Calaveras County approach to working with youthful offenders begins with the use of a validated risk and needs assessment tool, the Ohio Youth Assessment System (OYAS).
 The OYAS helps to identify a youth's risk level and to drive the case planning process.

-High-risk, non-707(b) offenders are sometimes committed to the Maxine Singer Youth Guidance Center, or housed in one of our contracted juvenile halls with an emphasis on rehabilitative programming.
+High-risk, non-707(b) offenders are sometimes committed to the Maxine Singer Youth Guidance Center in Yuba County, Steps to Success in Tuolumne County and The Challenge Program in South Lake Tahoe (El Dorado County), or housed in one of our contracted juvenile halls with an emphasis on rehabilitative programming.
 The department also utilizes electronic monitoring of juveniles, an array of treatment options, and home supervision/house arrest.
 From receipt of the case through termination, youths at every level of the system receive case planning services and routine OYAS assessments.
-Staff is provided with regular (at least annual) trainings in case planning, assessments, and Motivational Interviewing.

-B. Regional Agreements

-Describe any regional agreements or arrangements to be supported with YOBG funds.

-Calaveras County currently has agreements with the El Dorado County Juvenile Hall, the Yuba County Juvenile Hall, the Tuolumne County Juvenile Hall, and the Maxine Singer Youth Guidance Center in Yuba County.
-These agreements mainly help to support the detention and rehabilitation needs of our high-risk youths.

-C. Funded Programs, Placements, Services, Strategies and/or System Enhancements

-Using the template on the next page, describe the programs, placements, services, strategies, and system enhancements to be funded through the YOBG program.
-Explain how they complement or coordinate with the programs, strategies and system enhancements to be funded through the JJCPA program.
-For additional template pages, simply click the "copy template" box below.

-Copy Template

-YOBG Funded Program, Placement, Service, Strategy and/or System Enhancement

-This template should be copied as many times as needed to capture every program, placement, service, strategy, and system enhancement you plan to fund next year.

-Program Name:

-Ohio Youth Assessment System

-Nature of Coordination with JJCPA:

-Utilizing a validated risk and needs system assists the Probation Department in ensuring that it focuses efforts on high risk youths, especially with regard to case planning/case management.
-This complements the programmatic elements funded through JJCPA by assisting with staffing ratios, as well as organizing groups with youths from appropriate risk levels.

-Description:

-The Ohio Youth Risk Assessment System is a validated risk and need system that helps drive the department's case planning processes.
-Officers are trained in how to use the tool when they are assigned to the juvenile division.
-They also receive extensive training in Motivational Interviewing and Case Planning to ensure they know how to most effectively utilize the OYAS.
+Staff is provided with regular (at least annual) trainings in case planning, assessments, and Motivational Interviewing.For some youths, brief, strategic detention periods in juvenile hall are required.
+For those youths, Calaveras County currently maintains contracts with juvenile detention facilities in El Dorado County, and Tuolumne County.
+B. Regional Agreements Describe any regional agreements or arrangements to be supported with YOBG funds.
+Calaveras County currently maintains contracts with juvenile detention facilities in El Dorado County, and Tuolumne County.
+For youths that need extensive detention with a rehabilitative component, Calaveras County utilizes the Maxine Singer Youth Guidance Center in Yuba County, Steps to Success in Tuolumne County and The Challenge Program in South Lake Tahoe (El Dorado County).
+Calaveras County maintains a contract with El Dorado County for youth who may be committed to a Secure Youth Treatment Facility.
+No YOBG Funded Programs were Reported